isomerpages/nyp-sirs/_success-and-blog/1t-2019-6-12-the-journey-of-brands.md

 <p>Part of the importance of how branding can lead to the success of your business is in its marketing strategy.
 Increasingly, there is a need for a strong content marketing
   strategy for effective communication of the brand to its consumers.</p>

-<p>Find out more about how you can strengthen your content marketing game with the
+<b>Find out more about how you can strengthen your content marketing game with the
   <a href="/digital-programmes/alibaba-business-school/alibaba-content-marketing-programme">Alibaba Content Marketing Programme</a>,
-  or sign up to <a href="/subscribe">our mailing list</a> below to stay updated about upcoming events and programmes from SIRS!</p>
+  or sign up to <a href="/subscribe">our mailing list</a> below to stay updated about upcoming events and programmes from SIRS!</b>